Chapter 9: Misconduct, Performance Improvement Counseling, and Disciplinary Action

 Performance improvement counseling is an extension of performance evaluation and professional development.
-It is a process intended to help supervisors and staff members overcome work related shortcomings, strengthen job performance, and maintain a successful employment relationship.
+It is a process intended to help supervisors and staff members overcome work related challenges, strengthen job performance, and maintain a successful employment relationship.
 Human Resources (HR) staff is available to supervisors and employees for assistance and support with performance improvement counseling and discipline process.

 Disciplinary action generally occurs when performance improvement counseling has not had the desired effect or when misconduct warrants it.
 The disciplinary actions described below distinguish between less serious and graver actions of misconduct.
 Supervisors, in consultation with Human Resources, may exercise discretion as appropriate when following the schedule of counseling.

 Human Resources is available for consultation at any step of the performance improvement counseling process and should always be consulted before disciplinary action or termination of employment.

 During the orientation period